33dudu/magicreator/docs/term1/12-Extended Intelligences.md

         >Magritte's work often explored the relationship between words and images, and "The Treachery of Images" is a prime example of his fascination with the nature of perception and language in art.
 The painting invites viewers to question their assumptions about representation and prompts philosophical reflections on the nature of reality in art.

-    !!! tip "For further FUTURE"
+    !!! example "For further FUTURE"
     1. Social and Historical Background:

         Examine the societal, political, and cultural environment of specific periods, understanding the social upheavals and intellectual trends that often influence the development of art.